 DLTdv digitizing tool

-- Reads from AVI and mp4 movie files
+- Reads directly from AVI, mp4 and MOV movie files

 - Displays up to 9 video streams

-Citation – a description of the digitizing package and some of the inner workings is published in Bioinspiration and Biomimetics; please cite this paper when you publish work using this software.
+Citation – an early description of the digitizing package and some of the inner workings is published in Bioinspiration and Biomimetics; please cite this paper when you publish work using this software.

-Downloadable package with the MATLAB code and some documentation – Last updated (Dec 18, 2017), now compatible with MATLAB R2017b.
-Thanks to Delyle Polet, Dimitri Skandalis, Elliot Immler, Kenneth Welch, Yoojoong Choi and Suzanne Kane for contributing bug fixes! – DigitizingTools_20171218.zip
+Thanks to Delyle Polet, Dimitri Skandalis, Elliot Immler, Kenneth Welch, Yoojoong Choi and Suzanne Kane for contributing bug fixes over the years!

 Here’s an older version that works with MATLAB versions that have aviread() instead of mmreader() or VideoReader(): DigitizingTools_20090118.zip